Teacher Art Grants

 - Teachers, PTAs, and/or schools may apply.
 PTAs must have a teacher representative for the project.
 Any teacher may request a Teacher Art Grant – grants are not restricted to art or music teachers.

 - Grants are available to public, charter, and private schools serving Greater Greensboro area students in grades K-12.
-Schools in High Point and Jamestown should contact the High Point Area Arts Council for potential funding at (336) 889-2787.
+Schools in High Point and Jamestown should contact the High Point Arts Council for potential funding at (336) 889-2787.

 - All projects must have approval by the school Principal or Head of School.